Nizlopi: Sporadic appearances and split (2010–2020)

 Concannon announced that he was working on a solo album and had planned to set up his own website by 2011 via the band's mailing list and previewed new material on Touch FM's "First Break Show".
 He had also been taking part in song-writing workshops.

 The split ended with an announcement on their website in late 2011 "Luke and John got back together" to headline a one-off charity concert at the Union Chapel in London on 22 November 2011.
 They have since been playing live shows sporadically.

 Despite the numerous splits, Nizlopi have continued to perform sporadically at numerous gigs across the UK.

-They duo have also performed many charity events, music venues, festivals and intimate pub gigs, to much critical acclaim and support from audiences.
+They duo have also performed many charity events, music venues, festivals and intimate pub gigs.

 They released a live album in 2014 titled "Nizlopi: Live in London" via iTunes.
 The band toured in May 2015 with the Get Radical tour for 10 dates across the UK.
 They also performed at Glastonbury Festival and the Secret Garden Party festivals in 2015.

 The duo hosted a songwriting residential in June 2019 in Birmingham, UK.
 In March 2020, the band announced they have split, but did announce they will release a "Best Of" album at the end of the year.

 Parker is now working as a freelance session double-bassist.
 Concannon is travelling and writing.

 Concannon currently resides in Boston, Massachusetts.

+Reunion and opening for Ed Sheeran (2025-)

+In October 2025, Nizlopi performed a one off show at The Water Rats in London, seemingly indicating their reunion.
+They then performed another show at The Moth Club also in London, in November.

+They opened for Ed Sheeran on his Play tour, alongside BIIRD.